-Cut the Kubbs
+Step 6: Cut the kubbs

-Using a miter saw, cut the kubb pieces to length.
+- Using a miter saw, cut the kubb pieces to length.
 To make the cuts without measuring each piece, clamp a stop block 6 inches from the saw blade.

 - On each kubb piece, draw horizontal lines 1 inch from the top and bottom on all four sides and cut the grooves along the lines in the same way.

-Measure the Dowels
+Step 8: Measure the dowels

-The ¾-inch dowels used for corner stakes will be cut at a 45-degree angle, so measure from the tip to the opposite end.
+- The ¾-inch dowels used for corner stakes will be cut at a 45-degree angle, so measure from the tip to the opposite end.

-Cut the Dowels
+Step 9: Cut the dowels

-Using a miter saw, cut the ¾-inch dowel to length according to the cut list, and set the miter saw to a 45-degree angle to angle one end of each piece.
+- Using a miter saw, cut the ¾-inch dowel to length according to the cut list, and set the miter saw to a 45-degree angle to angle one end of each piece.

-Stain the Pieces
+Step 10: Stain the pieces